Owns 518 industrial properties across Mexico, collects rent from manufacturers, and pays that income to Mexican investors every quarter.

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the Mexican FIBRA regulatory framework administered by CNBV and tax authorities; the USMCA trade agreement maintaining Mexico's manufacturing competitiveness; peso-denominated debt financing from Mexican banks and capital markets; cross-border freight infrastructure connecting to U.S. ports of entry; and maquiladora program regulations that enable foreign manufacturing operations inside Mexico.
+The company cannot operate without five things: the Mexican CNBV and tax authorities maintaining the FIBRA designation as it currently exists; the USMCA trade agreement keeping Mexico attractive for cross-border manufacturing; Mexican banks and capital markets willing to lend pesos at workable rates; functioning cross-border freight infrastructure connecting Mexican industrial sites to U.S. ports of entry; and the maquiladora program regulations that allow foreign companies to run manufacturing operations inside Mexico.

 Who depends on this company?